 We will be using the SRI Language Modelling Toolkit to implement the language model.
-The software is installed in /cs/natlang-a/packages/srilm-1.3.3/.
-The programs to be used are in the following directories: /cs/natlang-a/packages/srilm-1.3.3/bin and
+The software is installed in ~anoop/srilm-latest/.
+The programs to be used are in the bin and bin/i686 sub-directories.

-/cs/natlang-a/packages/srilm-1.3.3/bin/i686.
 You can provide an explicit path or modify your shell PATH variable to access these programs.

-The documentation for the programs are HTML files in the following location:

-/cs/natlang-a/packages/srilm-1.3.3/man/html.
-You should at least look at the files ngram-count.html; ngram.html and disambig.html.
+The documentation for the programs are HTML files in the man sub-directory: you should at least look at the files ngram-count.html; ngram.html and disambig.html.

-We can use the toolkit programs to check the fact that (unseen) lowercased text should have a higher perplexity when compared to (unseen) TrueCased text, because our training data was TrueCased.1 In order to do this, create a language model based on the training data by using the command ngram-count.2 ngram-count -order 3 -text recap.train -lm recap.lm
+We can use the toolkit programs to check the fact that (unseen) lowercased text should have a higher perplexity when compared to (unseen) TrueCased text, because our training data was TrueCased.1 In order to do this, create a language model based on the training data by using the command ngram-count.2

+'''

+ngram-count -order 3 -text recap.train -lm recap.lm

+'''